 Please visit the Educational Testing Service Web site for information regarding test locations, times, and official test registration.

-Praxis I and II
+Praxis Core and Praxis II

-For candidates who do not possess a master’s degree, and would like to pursue Educator Certification only, acceptance into the educator certification program requires the submission of passing scores on the Praxis I basic skills test in reading, writing, and mathematics.
+For candidates who do not possess a master’s degree, and would like to pursue Educator Certification only, acceptance into the educator certification program requires the submission of passing scores on the Praxis Core basic skills test in reading, writing, and mathematics.
 The NH Department of Education determines passing scores.
 Additional testing for content area teachers (Praxis II) is required for New Hampshire certification as well.
 Passing scores on Praxis exams are required before a teacher can become certified in the state of New Hampshire.

-Plymouth State University is an official testing center for all paper-based Praxis I and Praxis II exams.
 To register for an exam, please do so on the Educational Testing Service Web site.
 All information relative to cost, registration dates, test day, and other administrative issues can be found at that Web site.